 Stairs that have not been maintained can be seriously dangerous.
 If the stairs are cracked, uneven, or rotted, people could trip and fall.
 A fall from the stairs can be devastating.

 Depending on what materials are used, fences may not last very long.
 Wood fences, in particular, especially if they are not properly treated, can rot.
 This will affect the stability and safety of these barriers.
 Poorly maintained fences can fall on or cut guests on your property.
 Fences that are unstable may not serve as effective barriers to keep children or animals out of your property.

-If you have questions or concerns about your insurance policy coverage, contact our office today at 321-283-5888 for a consultation with one of our homeowners’ insurance attorneys.
+Contact our office today at 321-415-9012 to speak with one of our homeowners’ insurance attorneys if you would like to discuss the particulars of your situation.
 We present the material contained on our website and pages, including this Blog, for general informational purposes only.
 It does not constitute the rendering of legal advice and does not create any attorney-client relationship.
 If you need legal or other professional advice, you should consult with legal counsel about your particular facts and circumstances.
 Contact us to see how we may be able to fight for you!